-An all through school, GEMS Modern Academy, previously, Dubai Modern High School, looks after children from four to 18 years of age.
-The school is the only Indian schools to be ranked Outstanding by the KHDA.
-The schools offers the ICSE curriculum to grade 10 with an International Baccalaureate Diploma programme option in grades 11 and 12.
-The UK curriculum-based EYFS programme is offered in KG.
-Dubai Modern Academy is a GEMS Education school.
+An all through school, GEMS Modern Academy (previously, Dubai Modern High School) educates children aged three (pre-KG) to 18 years of age.
+The school is the only Indian curriculum school to be ranked Outstanding by the KHDA and offers the CICSE curriculum to grade 12, with an alternative International Baccalaureate Diploma Programme option in grades 11 and 12.

 The Story So Far

 GEMS Modern Academy was originally located in the Karama area of Dubai.
-It opened with 200 students in 1986 but grew rapidly, firstly after its move to a campus located near the Mazaya Centre just off Sheikh Zayed Road, and more recently to its purpose-built campus at Nad Al Sheba.
+It opened with 200 students in 1986 but grew rapidly, firstly after its move to a campus located in Al Safa, and more recently to its purpose-built campus at Nad Al Sheba.

-The school follows the Indian ICSE curriculum with the International Baccalaureate Diploma offered for the post 16 phase.
-GEMS Modern has offered the IB DP since 2014, and the option of this internationally recognised university entry curriculum makes some sense with the ICSE; certainly more so than with the CBSE which is less broad-based.
-This appears to be a recognition that many students will carry on their tertiary education outside of India.
+The school follows the Indian CICSE curriculum from Grade 1 to Grade 12 with an additional option of the International Baccalaureate Diploma for the post 16 students seeking an international (as opposed to Indian) University entry qualification.
+GEMS Modern has offered the IB DP since 2014, and this appears to be a recognition that many students will carry on their tertiary education outside of India.

-As with other GEMS Education schools, Dubai Modern also aims to develop the person as well as the student, acknowledged by the KHDA which notes the school produces well rounded and confident individuals, as well as fostering talent at the school.
-In their 2016 report inspectors noted "very high levels of attention were given to each student in both the personal and academic fields.
+As with other GEMS Education schools, Dubai Modern aims to develop the person as well as the student, acknowledged by the KHDA which noted the school produces well rounded and confident individuals, as well as fostering talent at the school.

 This is important.
 Previous feedback from parents to WhichSchoolAdvisor.com had suggested too strong a focus on the academic over the 'human'.
 GEMS Modern seems to have taken this on board and acted upon it.